Links on Android Authority may earn us a commission. Learn more.

 Apple Fitness Plus vs other workout platforms

 Workout services are nothing new.
-Users can alternatively turn to options like FIIT and IFIT.
+Users can also turn to options like FIIT and IFIT.
 In fact, I actually made a series of workouts for the latter!
-We also made a guide to the best home fitness streaming services, so check that out if you’re looking for more inspiration.
-It’s also worth reminding readers that there are plenty of great, free workouts available on YouTube.
+It’s also worth remembering that there are plenty of great, free workouts available on YouTube.

-Many fitness services will sync with fitness watches, heart rate monitors, and even machines like treadmills and rowers.
-Nothing Apple is bringing to the table is really all that new.
-It’s just more of the convenience that comes from going “all-in” on Apple.
-If you’re already all-in on Apple products and services, that may be enough.
+Many fitness services will sync with fitness watches, heart rate monitors, and even exercise machines like treadmills and rowers.
+Nothing Apple is bringing to the table is necessarily new.
+It’s more about the convenience that comes from going “all-in” on Apple.
+If you’re an Apple Watch user, that may be enough to make paying for Apple Fitness Plus worth the cost.

-Nothing Apple is bringing to the table is really all that new.
+Nothing Apple is bringing to the table is really all that new, but for Apple Watch users, it's a unique level of synchronicity.

 Is it worth it?

 The value of workout videos is predicated on the quality of the video in question.
-Just what the ratio of winners to duds is like on this relatively new platform remains to be seen!
-Suffice it to say though, Apple has continually been adding new workouts and trainers since the platform launched.
+Apple has continually added new workouts and trainers since the platform launched.
 These new trainers are often introduced over at the official Instagram account.

 Q: Will Apple Fitness Plus come to India?